 "If we're gonna be successful we've got to learn how to finish games," Bergman said.

 Galli is upset that five EBAL teams were seeded above the Pirates in the 14-team Division I bracket.
-He also
+He also believes No. 6 Freedom (8-2), the Bay Valley Athletic League champion, is seeded too low.

 "They put 5-5 teams ahead of us," Galli said.
 "I don't know who sits on those committees, but it's a bunch of (bleep), though."